 "In other words, in those dioceses where same-gendered couples are blessed, they will probably continue to be blessed; in those dioceses where the bishop and many of his priests and people object to blessing, they won’t be performed.
 And the Anglican Church of Canada will continue on as one big family.
 Maybe not all its members are happy, but the family unit remains intact."
 4

 It would appear that a form of local option is already in place -- one that is not formally recognized by the ACC.
 Dioceses seem to be able to decide independently to bless same-sex unions without an fear of censure or retaliation from the leadership of the denomination.
 Dioceses that wish to continue to deny recognition of loving, committed same-sex couples can continue to do so.
 However, since same-sex couples in Canada have the option of being married in the United Church, in a Unitarian congregation, in a Reform Jewish synagogue, or before a Justice of the Peace, etc. they will probably reluctantly bypass the Anglican Church and get married elsewhere, thus obtaining hundreds of government benefits and protections for themselves and their children.
-They could travel a thousand miles to have their union blessed in a cooperating Anglican diocese, but that would provide them with no legal benefits and protections.
+They could travel a thousand miles to have their union blessed in a cooperating Anglican diocese, but that would give them no legal status and would provide them with no legal benefits and protections.